-The DMR informed members of South Africa's parliament in October 2014 that the government was soon expected to issue companies with licences to explore for shale gas.
+The Department of Mineral Resources ("DMR") informed members of South Africa's parliament in October 2014 that the government was soon expected to issue companies with licences to explore for shale gas.

 On 3 November 2014, Falcon was notified by the PASA that a decision had been taken to proceed with processing of the Company's application for a shale gas exploration licence in South Africa's Karoo Basin.
 The PASA requested Falcon to review and update its Environmental Management Programme where necessary.
 This was completed and submitted on 27 February 2015.